Six Nations of the Grand River: Six Nations at Grand River

 Brant decided that he preferred to settle on the Grand River north of Lake Erie.
 Mohawk of the Upper Castle joined him in settling on the Grand River, as did bands of the other Six Nations.
 By the Haldimand Proclamation of October 25, 1784, the government granted a tract of land to the Mohawk and other Six Nations bands in appreciation of their support for the Crown during the revolution.
 The Crown had purchased the lands previously from the Mississauga on May 22, 1784, as part of the Between the Lakes Treaty.
-Joseph Brant led a large group of Iroquois to settle in what is now referred to as the Six Nations of the Grand River.
+Joseph Brant led a large group of Haudenosaunee to settle in what is now referred to as the Six Nations of the Grand River.

 A 1785 census recorded 1,843 Natives living on the Grand River reserve, including 548 Mohawk, 281 Cayuga, 145 Onondaga, 262 Oneida, 109 Tuscarora, and 98 Seneca.
 There were also 400 persons from other tribes, including Lenape, and others from southern territory, such as the Nanticoke, Tutelo, and some Creek and Cherokee.
 African-American slaves were also brought to Six Nations and Brantford by Brant.
 He encouraged members of his family to marry local Blacks, absorbing them into the population on the reserve.
 From the 1830s to the 1860s many runaway slaves, escaping through the Underground Railroad, were received and absorbed into the population of Six Nations.
 Along with the African-Americans who settled largely in the area around Cainsville, Brant invited several Anglo-American white families to live on the grant, particularly veterans of Brant's Volunteers and Butler's Rangers from New York, who had fought with him during the war.
 To encourage his loyalist friends to settle there, Brant gave them larger grants than the government had given other loyalists in other areas of Upper Canada.
 Some Canadians objected to Brant giving such land grants to whites in the reserve area.

 As the government did for European Americans, the Indian department provided the Haudenosaunee with some tools and other provisions for resettlement, including such items as saws, axes, grindstones, and chisels.
 They received help in establishing schools and churches, and in acquiring farm equipment and other necessities.
 Conditions were extremely difficult in the first years on the frontier, as the government did not provide enough supplies or assistance to any of the resettled loyalists, neither Native Americans nor European Americans.
 They had to create new settlements out of woodlands.
 In 1785, the government built the first Protestant church in Upper Canada (now Ontario) on the reserve; it was known as Her Majesty's Royal Chapel of the Mohawks.
 The Crown maintained its support of this chapel, and it is among only twelve Chapels Royal in the world.